-- The Council has a risk management strategy in place which is reviewed and refreshed annually.
+Arı rangements in place Effectiveness and future developments • The Council has a risk management strategy in place which is reviewed and refreshed annually.
 Strategic and operational risk registers are in place.
-Senior management, Audit & Ethics Committee, Cabinet, Strategic Risk Management Group, and the Health & Safety Members Working Party, all oversee the risk management arrangements. - A regular risk assessment of the Council's financial reserves and balances is conducted.
+Senior management, Audit & Ethics Committee, Cabinet, Strategic Risk Management Group, and the Health & Safety Members Working Party, all oversee the risk management The Council realised a General Fund underspend of £266,140 for the year.
+A further £5 million was invested in the borough's housing stock by replacing windows and doors in over 1,350 properties, replacing 126 gas central heating systems and 123 kitchens.
+The time taken to fill an empty housing property was reduced from 39 days to 26.
+This reduction equated to increased rental income of circa £50,000. • arrangements.
+A regular risk assessment of the Council's financial reserves and balances is conducted.
 Key risks are identified and the financial impacts are quantified.
-Reserves are reviewed annually in the context of the risk assessments. - Financial information is published on a regular basis and established and embedded budget setting and monitoring procedures are in place. - Cabinet and Committee system in place including two scrutiny committees and an Audit & Ethics Committee with independent Chair and Vice Chairs. - Counter fraud strategy, fraud response plan and confidential reporting code in place. - The internal audit service provides an independent and objective annual report and opinion. - In 2017 work will be completed to align service planning and KPIs to the new Corporate Strategy. - A corporate system is used to monitor, manage and report performance and conduct verification checks on the quality of our data.
-Performance data is reported quarterly to Cabinet and is reviewed by a scrutiny committee. - Data sharing protocols are in place covering, for example, the HEART service, Trailblazer and the County Counter Fraud Initiative.
+Reserves are reviewed annually in the context of the risk assessments.
+The annual report of the Corporate Assurance and Improvement Manager provides a Substantial level of assurance that the Council has an adequate and effective control environment in place.
+An internal audit review of corporate Health & Safety, however, resulted in only Limited assurance.
+A full action plan was agreed with management and delivery is being monitored by internal audit, senior • Financial information is published on a regular basis and established and embedded budget setting and monitoring procedures are in place. management, and the health & safety members' working party and by the Audit & Ethics Committee.
+An internal audit service improvement plan was delivered • Cabinet and Committee system in place including two scrutiny committees and an Audit & Ethics Committee with independent Chair and Vice Chairs. during 2016/17.
+This included full implementation of Risk Based Internal Auditing (RBIA) which is recognised as best practice.
+The work of internal audit has been aligned more closely with the aims and risk profile of the organisation and • Counter fraud strategy, fraud response plan and confidential reporting code in place.
+The internal audit service provides an the service is responsive to emerging issues and risks.
+Linkages between the results of internal audits, the associated risks and actions have been enhanced. • independent and objective annual report and opinion.
+In 2017 work will be completed to align service planning and KPIs to the new Corporate Strategy.
+A full review and update of corporate performance indicators was completed during the year to ensure that measures are relevant to the needs and objectives of the organisation. • A corporate system is used to monitor, manage and report performance and conduct verification checks on the quality of our data.
+Performance data is reported quarterly to Cabinet and is reviewed by a scrutiny committee.
+Cabinet approved a new Anti-Fraud, Bribery and Corruption Strategy in 2016/17 in addition to a Fraud Response Plan.
+Training was provided to managers in April 2017 and in support of the strategy fraud risks were assessed by internal audit with actions put in place where necessary. • Data sharing protocols are in place covering, for example, the HEART service, Trailblazer and the County Counter Fraud Initiative.
+A review of operational risk registers highlighted a number of risks which cut across service areas and which need to be considered at a corporate level.
+Officers will develop a corporate risk register in 2017 to ensure these risks are effectively managed through our Strategic Risk Management Group.
+See Action 5 .